isomerpages/bca-strata/_resources/FAQs/Applications under Part VA of the LTSA.md

 his particulars in Forms 24 or 25, which can be downloaded under&nbsp;
 <a href="/resources/forms/" rel="noopener noreferrer nofollow" target="_blank">Forms</a>.
 In addition, all information which he feels is relevant to
 his case should be listed in a logical order in an annex attached to the form.
-5 copies of the documents referred to should also be given to the Board.</p>
+Six (6) copies of the documents referred to should also be given to the Board.</p>
 <p><strong>Q10: What does “<em>such other document as the Board may require</em>” reflected under paragraph 11(d) in the First Schedule of the LTSA refer to?</strong>
 </p>
 <p>A Board has to satisfy itself that the relevant requirements reflected